sunilabrahamindia/sunilabraham/media/facebook-india-appoints-sunil-abraham-public-policy-director.md

 ## External Link

-- <a href="https://timesofindia.indiatimes.com/facebook-india-appoints-sunil-abraham-as-public-policy-director-for-data-and-emerging-tech/articleshow/78621396.cms">Read on Times of India</a>
+- <a href="https://timesofindia.indiatimes.com/facebook-india-appoints-sunil-abraham-as-public-policy-director-for-data-and-emerging-tech/articleshow/78621396.cms">Read on The Times of India</a>

 <style>
 .media-details {